 Creating an Assignment

 To create an assignment:

-Click on the "+ New Assignment" button and select "Create From Scratch" from the drop-down menu
+Click on the "+ New Assignment" button to add an assignment.

-Enter a name for the assignment and click on the "+ New Assignment" button again for it to appear under "ePortfolio Assignments"
+Enter a name for the assignment and click on the "+ Add Assignment" button.
+Your new assignment will appear under "ePortfolio Assignments"